Passenger vehicles in the United States: Honda

 Honda was the first Japanese automaker to build a factory in the United States.
 Following the success of the Civic and Accord, the company opened a new plant in Marysville, Ohio in 1982 to assemble the model, which went on to become the most popular car in the US in 1989.
 Honda expanded their operations and the scope of models manufactured in the US, building the Anna engine plant and East Liberty automobile assembly plant, and in 2001 opening Honda Manufacturing of Alabama in Lincoln.
 Most models sold under the Honda and Acura brands in North America are currently manufactured in either the U.S. or Canada.

 Others, such as the Honda Fit, Honda S2000, Acura TSX, and Acura RL, were imported from Japan.
 Some vehicles, such as the older CR-V (in the eastern United States) and the Civic SI hatchback, were imported from the UK.
-Some Accord passenger cars were imported from Mexico and starting from 2008 all CR-V's sold in the Americas are made in Mexico, in the early 2000s.
+Some Accord passenger cars were imported from Mexico and starting from 2008 all CR-Vs sold in the Americas are made in Mexico.
 In 2009, production of 4-door Civic sedans began at a new factory in Greensburg, Indiana.